21 Mind-Blowing Lakes in New Zealand

 17. Lake Rotopounamu

 And now, for an unknown and well-hidden New Zealand lake.
 Tucked away in the native forests of the Tongariro National Park, Lake Rotopounamu is a tranquil lake and a great place to spot some of New Zealand’s native birds.
 A loop track takes you around the perimeter of the lake.
-Find out more in Tongariro National Park Guide for Backpackers.
+See more amazing attractions nearby in the 15 Best Things to Do in Turangi.

 18. Tasman Glacier Lake

-Location: Aoraki Mt Cook National Park, South Island.
+Location: Tasman Valley Road, Aoraki Mt Cook National Park, South Island.

 19. Lake Hauroko